 From January 2017 the "Anti-Extremism and Terrorism" Law (see above) rewrote the Religion Law to state that only one item of a religious title for personal use can be imported.
 Previously, there was no specified limit on the number of copies "for personal use".
 Police have stated to Forum 18 that they inspect any religious book being brought into Kazakhstan.

-Social Accord Committee (former Religious Affairs Committee) "expert analyses" are required for all "religious literature" or "other informational materials of religious content", and for any religious literature (imported or not) acquired by any library.
+Social Harmony Committee (former Religious Affairs Committee) "expert analyses" are required for all "religious literature" or "other informational materials of religious content", and for any religious literature (imported or not) acquired by any library.
 The exact terms of this requirement are unclear.
 "Objects of religious significance" can include Koran stands, crosses, crucifixes, icons and religious clothing.
 After a raid confiscated a Russian Orthodox icon, Forum 18 asked an official whether he has known icons to be harmful.
 He replied: "We have experts to check icons".
-"Religious studies experts", as well as "when necessary" state officials, conduct "expert analyses" on behalf of the Social Accord Committee.
+"Religious studies experts", as well as "when necessary" state officials, conduct "expert analyses" on behalf of the Social Harmony Committee.